sangwainupur/aicure_petrichorai/README.md

 - *aicure_petrichorai.ipynb:* the final jupyter notebook used to train the model check_new_fin.pkl and contains details on data exploration, feature engineering, and model training.
 - *our_generated_results.csv:* Our final generated results on the provided sample_test_data.csv
 - *Report aicure_petrichorai:* The report containing the procedures and respective results in detail, and final conclusions and future work.
+- *requirements.txt:* The file that contains the required Python Libraries

 ## Model Development